Friday, June 16, 2017

 2:30-3:00PM Bil Lepp

-7:7:15PM Bil Lepp talked about his friend Skeeter and the water hoses, condensed steam, Old Faithful, Coal Mines
+7:7:15PM Bil Lepp spoke about his friend Skeeter and the water hoses, condensed steam, Old Faithful, and Coal Mines

 Mark Narmore sang about Jesse James, What I Like About Sunday's